iml-gddaiss/marel_marine_scale_controller/README.md

 ## Scale Lua Application
+The Lua Application runs on the Marel Scale.

 **Note** On first usage, the Lua Script needs to be uploaded to the scale. see section [Python Application](#python-application)